rjabdurrahman/thisiswcag/README.md

 https://www.tpgi.com/heading-off-confusion-when-do-headings-fail-wcag/
 > WCAG techniques, such as H42: Using h1-h6 to identify headings and ARIA12: Using role=heading to identify headings, recommend that heading markup indicate the appropriate heading level for the content, but they don’t go so far as to define what’s “appropriate”—an issue that has been the subject of considerable discussion.
 So although hierarchical heading structures reflect a best practice, skipping heading levels does not represent a WCAG failure.

-All requests are welcomed and appreciated, but are included only after consensus amongst the community.

 This project is aimed at conveying facts.
 Tests should strive to avoid personal preferences for identifying accessibility failures.

 ## Changelog